 Control plane to data plane

 Control plane to data plane certificate sync occurs only during data plane install or upgrade.
-During this process, the platform calls the Houston endpoint to decode the certificates and annotates them with the Config Syncer label to propagate the necessary secrets to Airflow namespaces.
+During this process, the platform calls the APC API endpoint to decode the certificates and annotates them with the Config Syncer label to propagate the necessary secrets to Airflow namespaces.

 Within a cluster (Config Syncer)